li-ar/dotnet-docker-samples/dotnetapp-dev/README.md

 The sample runs unit tests as part of `docker build`, as described above.
 That's useful as a means of getting feedback during `build` (the build will fail), but there isn't an easy way to get the test logs.
 The sample exposes a `testrunner` stage that you can build and then run explicity.
 This is why there are two `ENTRYPOINT` lines in the [Dockerfile](Dockerfile).

+Just like in the example above, you can get the unit test to fail by updating the [unit test](tests/UnitTest1.cs).
+Doing this is useful to see the behavior.

 You can build and run the sample in Docker using the following commands.
 The instructions assume that you are in the root of the repository.
 They also assume a location for the repo (please change to fit your environment).

 ```console